aspose-zip/Aspose.ZIP-API-References/english/java/com.aspose.zip/splitarchivesaveoptions/_index.md

 ```

-Instantiates settings for saving a multi-volume zip archive.
+Instantiates settings for saving a multi-volume ZIP archive.

 Some volumes may be less than `segmentSize`.
 In most cases, the last segment will be less but rarely regular segments might be too.